“Let’s write a guide on how to grow facial hair,” we said.

 So, to stop follicles from becoming inactive, you need to stimulate them.
 There are three ways you can do this:

 - With beard oil.
 You’ll already be doing this as part of your moisturising routine.
 Good work.

 - By applying any of the following natural concoctions to your face: onion juice, mayonnaise, coconut oil, or lemon juice.
 With each of these, apply to your face and leave for 20 minutes before washing away with warm water.

 - Massaging your face for 10 to 15 minutes, twice a day.
 You can do this by moving your fingertips lightly around your face in a circular motion.

 At the same time as turning your skin into a canvas for some sweet facial hair, you can focus on your lifestyle to promote growth.

 If you’ve ever struggled to motivate yourself to live healthier, you’re about to get all the motivation you’ll ever need:

-A healthy lifestyle creates better facial hair.
+A healthy lifestyle helps to grow facial hair.

 We’re not suggesting that you go out and completely transform your life.
 If you want to do that, great.
-All that’s required to feel better and grow thicker is facial hair, though, are the basics: good sleep, regular exercise, and a balanced diet.
+All that’s required to feel better and grow thicker facial hair, though, are the basics: good sleep, regular exercise, and a balanced diet.

 When you sleep, the level of growth hormone in the blood increases, boosting cell reproduction and hair growth.
 This reproduction peaks around 2am so ideally you’ll be fast asleep by then.